Managing Coder Sessions with the SDK

 try {

-// Start with session detail.
-It's the fullest single view
+// Start with session detail; it's the fullest single view

 const session = await client.getSession(sessionId);